tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/visual-search-sdk-c-sharp.md

 ## <a name="create-and-initialize-the-application"></a>Az alkalmazás létrehozása és inicializálása

-1. A Visual Studióban hozzon létre egy új projektet.
-Ezután adja hozzá a következő irányelveket.
+1. In Visual Studio, create a new project.
+Then add the following directives.

     ```csharp
     using Microsoft.Azure.CognitiveServices.Search.VisualSearch;
     using Microsoft.Azure.CognitiveServices.Search.VisualSearch.Models;
     ```

-2. Az előfizetési kulccsal végzett, hozza létre az ügyfél.
+2. Instantiate the client with your subscription key.

     ```csharp
     var client = new VisualSearchClient(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"));
     ```

-## <a name="send-a-search-request"></a>Keresési kérelem küldése
+## <a name="send-a-search-request"></a>Send a search request

-1. Hozzon létre egy `FileStream` a képek (ebben az esetben `TestImages/image.jpg`).
-Az ügyfél használatával küldjön egy keresési kérelmet az `client.Images.VisualSearchMethodAsync()`.
+1. Create a `FileStream` to your images (in this case `TestImages/image.jpg`).
+Then use the client to send a search request using `client.Images.VisualSearchMethodAsync()`.

     ```csharp
      System.IO.FileStream stream = new FileStream(Path.Combine("TestImages", "image.jpg"), FileMode.Open);